Turnout will be enormous in the election. And that creates lots of unpredictability.

 And speaking of division, the NBC/WSJ poll finds that voters remain deeply divided along partisan lines over Brett Kavanaugh’s ascension to the Supreme Court, one of us writes.

 “Overall, Kavanaugh remains underwater on personal favorability, with 34 percent of voters reporting a positive view of him, while 40 percent have a negative one.
 Asked a different way, 40 percent of registered voters say they favor Kavanaugh’s confirmation to the high court, while 36 percent oppose it.
-About one in five (21 percent) say they need to know more about him.
+About one-in-five (21 percent) say they need to know more about him.
 But inside the numbers, partisanship reigns.
-Eight-in-ten Republicans (80 percent) favor his confirmation to the high court, with just six percent opposing it.
-Just seven percent of Democrats favor his addition to the court, while two-thirds of Democrats (66 percent) disagree.”
+Eighty percent of Republicans favor his confirmation to the high court, with just 6 percent opposing it.
+Just 7 percent of Democrats favor his addition to the court, while two-thirds of Democrats (66 percent) disagree.”

 Saudi Arabia’s explanation for Khashoggi’s death draws criticism

-NBC’s Phil McCausland: “Saudi Arabia said Friday evening that 18 of its citizens are responsible for the killing of Saudi journalist Jamal Khashoggi at its Istanbul consulate, with the Saudi general prosecutor claiming that the writer's death was a result of a "quarrel and fighting by hand.'...
+NBC News' Phil McCausland: “Saudi Arabia said Friday evening that 18 of its citizens are responsible for the killing of Saudi journalist Jamal Khashoggi at its Istanbul consulate, with the Saudi general prosecutor claiming that the writer's death was a result of a "quarrel and fighting by hand.' ...
 The Washington Post, the newspaper that Khashoggi wrote for, said that this is just the latest falsehood from a Saudi government that has lacked credibility since the journalist first disappeared.”

 “‘The Government of Saudi Arabia has shamefully and repeatedly offered one lie after another in the nearly three weeks since Jamal Khashoggi disappeared in their Istanbul consulate,’ the Washington Post said in a statement.
 ‘Offering no proof, and contrary to all available evidence, they now expect the world to believe that Jamal died in a fight following a discussion.
 This is not an explanation; it is a coverup.’”